 Accident Benefits are available through your own insurance company, regardless of who is at fault for your accident.
 Generally, Accident Benefits, such as medical and rehabilitation benefits, are available up to a limit of $65,000, as set out in the Statutory Accident Benefits Schedule (SABS) to the Insurance Act.
 However, additional Accident Benefits are available to those who have paid an additional premium or whose injuries are sufficiently serious.

-Medical and rehabilitation benefits are available for treatment that assists in your recovery, such as physiotherapy, medication, or surgery.
+Medical and rehabilitation benefits are available for treatment that assists in your recoveries, such as physiotherapy, medication, or surgery.
 Confirmation of your temporary disability is required by your medical practitioner.
 Medical and rehabilitation benefits can start right away, but sometimes your insurer will not pay all that you are eligible for.
 If you need help with your insurer, a lawyer at our Whitby and Peterborough law firm can represent you, including at the Licence Appeal Tribunal, which hears all Accident Benefit disputes.

 Another type of Accident Benefit, income replacement benefits, may be payable to you for up to 104 weeks if you are unable to work for a period after the accident.
-After a one week waiting period, the basic coverage is either the lesser of $400 per week or 70% of your net income.
+After a one-week waiting period, the basic coverage is either the lesser of $400 per week or 70% of your net income.
 Confirmation of your income is required from your employer to qualify for this benefit.
 If you are not employed when the accident occurs, non-earner benefits may be available in the amount of $185 per week for up to 2 years if you are unable to carry on your normal pre-accident activities of daily living.

-You may also be eligible for caregiver benefits if you are a caregiver for another person before the accident and due to the accident you need to hire help.
+You may also be eligible for caregiver benefits if you are a caregiver for another person before the accident and due to the accident, you need to hire help.

 If the driver of the other car is at least partially at fault for the accident and your injuries are sufficiently serious, you are also entitled to bring a claim against the driver of the other car.
 This is called a tort claim.
-Such a claim may seek compensation for various types of damages, including pain and suffering, lost wages, the cost of future care, out of pocket expenses, etc.
+Such a claim may seek compensation for various types of damages, including pain and suffering, lost wages, the cost of future care, out-of-pocket expenses, etc.

 What Makes a Claim Successful?